nora-lvr/DairyHealthDataProcessingSimple/README.md

 -   animal_lactations.parquet - each row is a unique animal lactation

 -   events.parquet - each row is an event (animal, date, event, descriptive variables)

+-   herd_denominators - each row is a count of animals per time period

 -   explore_lame.html as an example report.